Last updated: 20 March 2024

 Two types of entities must follow HIPAA regulations: covered entities and their business associates.

-Basically, if you handle protected health information (or PHI), you need to be HIPAA compliant, and any email sent by a covered entity or a business associate that contains PHI must be HIPAA compliant.
+If you handle protected health information (or PHI), you must be HIPAA compliant, and any email sent by a covered entity or a business associate that contains PHI must be HIPAA compliant.
 No exceptions.

 Go deeper: